 What is RStudio?

-RStudio IDE is the open source integrated Development Environment for the statistical analysis program R.
+RStudio IDE is an open source integrated Development Environment for the statistical analysis program R.

 Installing RStudio In a VPS

 Now, download and install the right package for your architecture.
 On a 32-bit Ubuntu, run the following commands.

 wget http://download2.rstudio.org/rstudio-server-0.97.336-amd64.deb -O rstudio.deb

 sudo gdebi rstudio.deb

 Creating RStudio User

 It is not recommended to use the root account with RStudio, instead, it is better to simply create a normal user account for RStudio.
 You can give the account any name you wish, and the account password will be the one you will be using in the web interface.

 RStudio is going to use the user’s home directory as its default workspace.

 RStudio can be accessed from port 8787.
 Every user is accessible with a password in RStudio.